Troubleshooting Guide

 1. Clogged Defrost Drain

-The most common cause of refrigerator leaks.
+The most common cause of refrigerator leaks in residential units.
 During the defrost cycle, ice melts and flows into a drain at the back of the freezer compartment.
-When this drain clogs with food particles or ice, water backs up and pools inside the fridge or leaks onto the floor.
+When this drain clogs with food particles or ice, water backs up and appears either inside the refrigerator or underneath it.

 2. Blocked or Frozen Drain Line